ollebrask/timeline-quiz/README.md

 ---

 ## Future improvements
-- I will make back-end programming for the form on the Contact us page.
+- I will make the "Try again" button reset the score and take you back to beginning instead of just refreshing the page.
 - I will make a 404 error page for the website.
+- I will put the questions and answers to a seperate javascript file.

 ---
 ## Credits